A word or a group of words having a clear meaning in a given context is called a sentence.

 Imperative Sentences

 Some sentences are spoken to convey a request or a command.
 Such sentences are known as imperative sentences.
-These sentences can either end with a full stop or an exclamation mark (!).
-It depends on how the sentence is conveyed.
-Many imperative sentences begin with a verb instead of a noun.
+These sentences can end with either a full stop or an exclamation mark (!).
+It depends on how the sentence is expressed.
+Many imperative sentences begin with a verb rather than a noun.

 ---|---|---|